henriorespati/yolox-delta-microshift/README.md

 # YOLOX-S on MicroShift — Edge Inference Pipeline

-YOLOX-S object detection deployed on Red Hat MicroShift (OpenShift on a single EC2 node), with a Mothership-to-Edge delta update pipeline for continuous model improvement without distributing full model weights.
+YOLOX-S object detection deployed on Red Hat MicroShift (lightweight OpenShift on a single node), with an edge delta update pipeline for continuous model improvement without distributing full model weights.

 ---